-Hocking County is best known for the Hocking Hills, an area containing thick forests, cascading waterfalls, deep rocky gorges and amazing rock formations.
+Hocking County is best known for the Hocking Hills, an area containing thick forests, cascading waterfalls, deep rocky gorges, and incredible rock formations.
 It has primarily been the process of surface erosion that has sculpted the beautiful Hocking Hills.
-The entire southeastern part of Ohio is considered Appalachian Highlands.
-The most interesting district in the Appalachian Highlands is the Hocking Hills.
+The entire southeastern part of Ohio is considered Appalachian Highlands and the most interesting district in the Appalachian Highlands is the Hocking Hills.

-In recent history, the state of Ohio bought thousands of acres and created six state parks within 10 miles of the gorge and woodlands.
-Within the Hocking Hills State Park system are Old Man’s Cave, Ash Cave, Cedar Falls (containing the largest tree in Ohio – a hemlock); Conkle’s Hollow (the deepest gorge in Ohio), Rock House, and Cantwell Cliffs.
-Additionally, a dedication toward preservation in private ownership accounts for much of the respected woodlands that fill in the spaces between state parks, including the softly treaded canyon and mature woods of Camusfearna Gorge.
+The state of Ohio bought thousands of acres and created six state parks.
+Within the Hocking Hills State Park system are Old Man’s Cave, Ash Cave, Cedar Falls (containing the largest tree in Ohio – a hemlock); Conkle’s Hollow (the deepest gorge in Ohio), Rock House, and Cantwell Cliffs…all located within a 10-mile radius from our property, which is a testament to the must-see natural wonder all around our fair Inn & Cottages.

 Glenlaurel Inn & Cottages sits upon an estate of 140 acres that are truly a wonderful example of the wild natural beauty of the Hocking Hills.
 A dedication toward preservation in private ownership accounts for much of the respected woodlands that fill in the spaces between state parks, including the softly treaded canyon and mature woods of the Camusfearna Gorge.
 Our bed and breakfast offers guests three private hiking trails with views of the majestic Camusfearna Gorge and waterfalls, as well as 50-100’ rock faces.
 Our trails are far more secluded than the state parks, and offer a wee bit o’Hocking Hills without leaving the property.